What is Supply Chain Security?

 Conclusion

-Supply Chain Security is no longer optional in an era of automated, multi-layered software delivery.
-It requires moving beyond simple vulnerability scanning and into the realm of provenance and integrity.
+Supply chain security is no longer optional in an era of automated, multi-layered software delivery.
+Implementing supply chain security requires moving beyond simple vulnerability scanning and into the realm of provenance and integrity.
 By understanding the flow of code from source to production, and by demanding cryptographic proof of every transformation, organizations can significantly reduce the risk of sophisticated supply chain attacks.
+Investing in supply chain security today protects your organization from tomorrow’s threats.

-In the following sections, we will explore the specific frameworks DevGuard uses to implement these concepts, including In-toto and SLSA.
+In the following sections, we will explore the specific frameworks DevGuard uses to implement these concepts and frameworks, including In-toto and SLSA.

 References